-Trump to get helicopter view of hurricane-hit Florida Panhandle
+Trump calls hurricane destruction in Florida town 'very tough'

 Trump last month visited North and South Carolina after they were hit by Hurricane Florence.

-Reporting by Terray Sylvester in Panama City, Florida; Additional reporting by Rich McKay in Atlanta, Devika Krishna Kumar in Port St. Joe, Bernie Woodall in Florida, and Dan Whitcomb in Los Angeles; Editing by Will Dunham
+Reporting by Terray Sylvester in Panama City, Florida; Additional reporting by Rich McKay in Atlanta and Bernie Woodall in Florida; Editing by Will Dunham